 Days at the camp fell into an easy routine.
 A four-hour walking safari or a game drive in the morning, brunch, then some time for relaxation before tea and another game drive at 4pm.
 This always included a welcome sundowner, sipped as the African sun slipped behind the ebony forests or bathed the river in a pink glow.
 Then the guides would get out a spotlight and sweep the bush for the reflected eyes of leopard, hyena and lion.

 Highlights on our trip came thick and fast — carmine bee-eaters swooping in their hundreds over the river; lagoons bulging with grunting hippo; large herds of elephant wallowing in shrinking waterholes; leopard patrolling the plain at the front of our lodge.

 Lion Camp gave us a real taste of raw Africa.
-Never more so than when we looked up from our brunch one day and realised that the buffalo herd that had been trudging in single file towards the camp had now laagered defensively.
-We soon realised why: they were encircled by a pride of lions.
+Never more so than when we looked up from our brunch one day and realized that the buffalo herd that had been trudging in single file toward the camp had now laagered defensively.
+We soon realized why: they were encircled by a pride of lions.
 The meal was abandoned

 Find out more about tailor-made trips to Zambia